What does faculty look for in the Personal Statement?

 Can I complete this degree program online?

 The faculty believes that accomplishing work on-site, within a committed design community, is critical to achieving graduate level insight.
-The department offers two online courses in design history and theory, but all other coursework and student interaction takes place in the dedicated graduate studios, where all students have space and 24-hour access.
+The department offers two online courses in graphic design history and graphic design theory, but all other coursework and student interaction takes place in the dedicated graduate studios, where all students have space and 24-hour access.

 Can I enroll part-time?

 Can I work while I am enrolled in the graduate program?

 Many students need to sustain outside employment during their studies.
 Faculty recommend no more than 12 hours of outside work per week, including teaching assistantships.